cpp-lln-lab/bidspm/README.md

 `BIDS_FFX.m`

 This will run twice, once for model specification and another time for model estimation.
 See the function for more details.

+This will take each condition present in the `events.tsv` file of each run and convolve it with a canonical HRF.
+It will also add the 6 realignment parameters of every run as confound regressors.

 6.  __RANDOM EFFECTS ANALYSIS (SECOND-LEVEL ANALYSIS)__:
 Performs the random effects analysis by running the RFX script: